UMR-CNRS-7267/Metacongo_Paper/README.md

 ## Metaspades Bins Refined Renamed

-As previous renaming  and to track the assemblers (as info) in the assembly results (contigs), we renamed files as follows: form bin.XX.fa to mtspades_bin.XX.fa
+As previous steps,  renaming  and to track the assemblers (as info) in the assembly results (contigs), we renamed files as follows: form bin.XX.fa to mtspades_bin.XX.fa

 ## Renamed Refined Merged